Ann Luban, Senior Director, Jewish Community Services

 - Express yourself and your feelings through art, music, writing (in a journal or doodling on a blank page) or dance or sway while listening to music.

 - Get some fresh air and some sun.
 Open the windows in your home or apartment, or, if you can, go outside.

 - Indoors or out, move your body.
 Stretch, walk, go for a run or bike ride, follow along with an exercise video – we all need to maintain activity for both physical and mental health.

 - Remember the importance of sleep and drinking enough water.
 Even though our schedules may have shifted, we need to re-establish sleep routines.
 Use a mindfulness app to help with increasing relaxation during the day and/or just before bed.
 Drink water (hot, cold or room temperature) throughout the day.

 - If you are currently in treatment for a physical or mental health condition, maintain your current plan, and do not change medication or alter your dosage without approval from your doctor.

 - Join a support group.
 JCFS is one of many organizations offering online support groups.

-For additional support, JCFS Chicago's warm line provides assistance for people whose need is not urgent and just looking to talk to someone about their emotional distress.
-Our emotional support professionals are available 9am-5pm Monday through Thursday and 9am-4pm on Friday at 855.275.5237.
+JCFS Chicago provides assistance for people whose need is not urgent and just looking to talk to someone about their emotional distress.
+Our professional staff is available 9am-5pm Monday through Thursday and 9am-4pm on Friday at 855.275.5237.
 Additional mental health resources are also accessible at JCFS and at No Shame On U.

 It is also critically important that we all know the warning signs that someone may be in more imminent need of help.
 If you notice any of these in yourself or others, don’t wait to act.
-Call 800.273.8255 24 hours day, 7 days a week.
-Or text 741741.
+Call or text 988 24 hours day, 7 days a week.
 Or call 911.
 Your actions might save a life.

 - Talking about or making plans for suicide